bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/03-behavior-and-operations/16-spring-provided-dependencies.md

 Describe the module as integrating with an existing Spring or Spring Boot runtime and list the provided-scope expectation.

+## Resolution

+Reworded the module page to explain that the application supplies `spring-core`, `spring-context`, and `spring-beans`.
+The page no longer suggests that adding `spring-module` brings those libraries onto the runtime classpath.

 ## Acceptance criteria

-- [ ] No text promises Spring libraries transitively.
+- [x] No text promises Spring libraries transitively.
-- [ ] The expected host application responsibility is clear.
+- [x] The expected host application responsibility is clear.
-- [ ] Module documentation matches the POM scopes.
+- [x] Module documentation matches the POM scopes.

 ## Evidence